jenschlot/IBM-Bluemix-DevOps-Documentation/tutorials/devopsweb/index.md

 <a name='summary'></a>
 ## Summary

-In only a few minutes, you cloned a Node.js app project, planned and tracked an update to the app, made the update, and deployed the updated app to Bluemix--all without leaving your browser.
+You cloned a Node.js app project, planned and tracked an update to the app, made the update, and deployed the updated app to Bluemix--all without leaving your browser.

 ---
 <a name='next_steps'></a>